Predicting churn is vital for subscription-based businesses. Here's a simple guide to figure it out.

 Simply choose the column "churn" and hit Go.

-You'll instantly be taken to the data dialog where you can customize your prediction and filter out columns you don't want to use.
+You can customize your prediction and filter out columns you don't want to use.
 For this prediction, the identifier column is the unique user ID because you want to identify which users are most and least likely to churn.
-The prediction column is obviously Churn.
+The prediction column is, obviously, Churn.

 If you wish, read more on how our no-code algorithms work after you start predicting.
 Each algorithm is trained, tested, and customized in under a minute.